Jon P. Wilcox

 Jon P. Wilcox (born September 5, 1936) is an American lawyer and retired judge.
 He was a justice of the Wisconsin Supreme Court for 15 years, appointed by Governor Tommy G. Thompson in 1992 and leaving office in 2007.
 Prior to his time on the Supreme Court, he served for 13 years as a Wisconsin Circuit Court Judge, including seven years as Chief Judge of the 6th Judicial Administrative District of Wisconsin Circuit Courts.
 Earlier, he represented Green Lake and Waushara counties in the Wisconsin State Assembly as a Republican.

+In the Fall of 2023, Wilcox was one of three former Wisconsin Supreme Court justices who advised Assembly speaker Robin Vos on the question of whether to impeach new justice Janet Protasiewicz.
+Wilcox released his opinion to the press on October 11, 2023, saying that he "did not see that there were any impeachable offenses."

 Early life and education

-Wilcox was born in Berlin, Wisconsin, and grew up in nearby Wild Rose.
+Wilcox was born at hospital in Berlin, Wisconsin, and grew up in nearby Wild Rose.
 He was valedictorian of his graduating class at Wild Rose High School in 1954, then attended Ripon College.
 After obtaining his bachelor's degree in 1958, he joined the United States Army and was commissioned as an officer in a military police company.
 In 1961, Wilcox left the Army and entered law school at the University of Wisconsin, ultimately obtaining his law degree in 1965.

 Wilcox began in private law practice at the La Crosse, Wisconsin, firm of Steele, Smyth, Klos & Flynn.
 Wilcox would later refer to Jerry Klos as his mentor.
-After a few years in La Crosse, Wilcox and his wife purchased 2500 acres of farmland near Wautoma and relocated there.
+After a few years in La Crosse, Wilcox and his wife purchased farmland near Wautoma and relocated there.
 In 1968, he formed his own law partnership, Wilcox, Rudolph, Kubasta & Rathjen.